yosssi/gofmtchk/README.md

 	$ gofmtchk

-If three are go files that have to be formatted, the following message would be shown.
+If there are go files that have to be formatted, the following message would be shown.

 	The following go files have to be formatted: